walder/Skynet-IADS/README.md

 ## Options for SAM sites and EW radars

 ### Setting an option
-In the following examples ```ewRadarOrSamSite``` refers to an single EW radar or SAM site or a table of EW radars and SAM sites you got from the Skynet IADS, by calling one of the functions named in [accessing EW radars](#accessing-ew-radars-in-the-iads) or [accessing SAM sites](#accessing-sam-sites-in-the-iads)
+In the following examples ```ewRadarOrSamSite``` refers to an single EW radar or SAM site or a table of EW radars and SAM sites you got from the Skynet IADS, by calling one of the functions named in [accessing EW radars](#accessing-ew-radars-in-the-iads) or [accessing SAM sites](#accessing-sam-sites-in-the-iads).

 ### Power sources and connection nodes